Advertisement

 However, timber degrades quickly and will require maintenance and – sooner than some other cladding types – eventual replacement.
 Timber can also warp and move, a quirk that needs to be worked into your design.

 • James Hardie products combine the look of timber with new technology to create more durable finishes.
-Axon Panel gives the look of vertical shiplap weatherboard, whereas Linea resembles villa-style weatherboards.
+Axon Panel looks like a vertical shiplap weatherboard, whereas Linea resembles villa-style weatherboards.

 • Abodo is an innovative New Zealand brand working with sustainable sources of wood cladding to create effects such as charred and silvered wood.
 We asked Daniel Gudsell, marketing director for Abodo, about the future of timber cladding.
 “For us, the future is more natural-look, low-maintenance timber cladding from sustainable sources,” he says.
 “New Zealand imports around 25,000 cubic metres of old-growth cedar from Canada every year.
 Our focus is to offer an alternative to these irreplaceable trees using New Zealand plantation forestry.”